Isaiah Balat: Career and business

 Isaiah Balat worked for BP plc (formerly The British Petroleum Company PLC., British Petroleum and BP Amoco PLC.) in Kano State before being transferred to their Kaduna branch in 1973.
 He was promoted to managerial level before leaving the company in 1978 to establish his own private oil and gas services company, Gora Nigeria Limited, of which he was the chairman and chief executive officer.

 While in business, Balat established the CB Finance Group, a holding company with interests in oil and gas services, banking, insurance and agro-allied industries.

 Balat held several high management appointments and positions in the private and public sectors.
-He was a member of the Kaduna State Urban Development Board (1979 1985), a member of the Plateau State Committee on Revenue Sources (1980 to 1982) and, the pioneer chairman of the Katsina Steel Rolling Mill from 1980 to 1983.
+He was a member of the Kaduna State Urban Development Board (1979 1985), a member of the Plateau State Committee on Revenue Sources (1980 to 1982), the pioneer chairman of the Katsina Steel Rolling Mill from 1980 to 1983.

 Balat also served as a member of the council, Industrial Training Fund from 1987 to 1994), chairman of the Kaduna State Distribution Agency from 1987 to 1992, chairman of the Kaduna State Industrial and Finance Company from 1994 to 1998 and a member of the board of Nigerian Coal Corporation from 1991 and 1994.

 Balat was also the president of the Kaduna Chamber of Commerce, Industry, Mines and Agriculture from 1987 to 1991, during which period he initiated and commenced the construction of the Kaduna International Trade Fair Complex.

 He was the vice-president, Nigerian Chamber of Commerce, Industry, Mines and Agriculture(NACCIMA) from 1985 to 1987, chairman of the British Council (Kaduna/Kano Floors) and a member of the National Council of the Nigerian Stock Exchange, from 1993 to 1996.

 He served as a non-executive director of Guinness Nigeria from 1996 to 1999.